We answer all your tea grading questions, including why you should care about the quality of your tea!

 Golden – Refers to the golden appearance of tea containing many tips

 Flowery – Signifies the delicate buds within the plucked leaves

 The different types of tea grading

 SFTGFOP – Special Finest Tippy Golden Flowery Orange Pekoe: The very finest quality grade.

 FTGFOP – Finest Tippy Golden Flowery Orange Pekoe: Highest quality grade.

 FTGFOP1 – Finest Tippy Golden Flowery Orange Pekoe 1: The highest quality Darjeeling grade.

-TGFOP – Tippy Golden Flowery Orange Pekoe: Main grade in Darjeeling and Assam with highest proportion of tip.
+TGFOP – Tippy Golden Flowery Orange Pekoe: Main grade in Darjeeling and Assam with the highest proportion of tips.

-GFOP – Golden Flowery Orange Pekoe: Higher proportion of tips than FOP.
+GFOP – Golden Flowery Orange Pekoe: A higher proportion of tips than FOP.

 FOP – Flowery Orange Pekoe: Whole leaves; higher up on the tea plant